nus-cs2103-AY1920S1/duke/docs/README.md

 ### Add different task types
 You can add and keep track of 3 different types of task.
-1. Todo
-2. Deadline
-3. Event

-### Find task
+1. Todo: a task with no deadline
-You can find a task by it's description.
+2. Deadline: a task to be completed by a certain date.
+3. Event: attend an event at a given date.

+### List all task
+Show all the tasks with one command.

+### Mark task as done
+You can enjoy the satisfaction of ticking your task as done after completing them.

 ### Edit task
 You can edit a specific task if you have entered the wrong details.

+### Find task
+Too many task?
+You can find them by their descriptions.

+### Delete task
+Do not want to keep track of a task anymore?
+You can remove them from the list.

 ## Usage